Skip to Main Content

 • Choose supportive shoes.
 Avoid slip-on and backless shoes.

 • Avoid shoes that are too loose or too tight.
-The orthotic should fit easily inside the shoe.
-Shoes with a removable insert work well because removing the insert allows for extra room for the orthotic inserts.
+The orthosis should fit easily inside the shoe.
+Shoes with a removable insert work well because removing it provides extra room for orthotic inserts.

-• Make sure the orthotic is not bent or wedged against the side of the shoe.
+• Make sure the orthosis is not bent or wedged against the side of the shoe.

-• The shoe should hold your foot snug without squeezing too much in any one area.
+• The shoe should hold your foot snugly without squeezing too much in any one area.

-Always follow the instructions for your specific type of orthosis.
+Always follow the instructions for your child’s specific type of orthotics.
+Some tips include:

-• Wear foot and leg orthotics with shoes.
-Wearing orthotics without shoes can cause you to slip and fall.
-It can also damage the orthotic.
+• Wear the orthotics with shoes.
+Wearing orthotics without shoes can cause your child to slip and fall.
+It can also damage the orthosis.

-• Wear socks under your orthotics to help wick away moisture and protect your skin from irritation or rubbing.
+• Wear socks under your orthotics to help prevent moisture and protect skin from irritation or rubbing.

 • Check straps and buckles for proper fit.

-• Heat or standing can cause swelling in your leg or foot and cause the orthotics to be tight.
-If this happens, remove your orthotic until the swelling decreases.
+• Remove orthotics if your child has swelling.
+Heat or standing can cause swelling in the leg or foot.
+This can make the orthotics feel tight.
+If this happens, remove your child’s orthosis until the swelling decreases.
 If swelling does not go away, contact your care team.

 Skin care with orthotics

-Every day, wash the skin covered by the orthotics and inspect the skin.
+Wash the skin covered by the orthotics and inspect the skin every day.
 Check for irritation such as redness, bruising, blisters, or calluses.
-Let your care team know if you notice any skin change or problem.

 Getting used to your orthotics

-You need time to get used to your new orthotics.
-Your health care provider will give you a wear schedule to allow your body to slowly adjust.
-Some soreness in your feet, legs, or back is normal at first.
-Gradually getting used to the orthotics can help prevent or reduce discomfort.
+Your child will need time to get used to their new orthotics.
+Your care team will give you a wear schedule to help your child’s body adjust and prevent or reduce discomfort.

 General wear schedule for new orthotics

-A gradual “break-in” or “wear-in” period can help you adjust to your orthotics.
-Always follow the specific instructions given by your health care provider.
+A gradual “break-in” or “wear-in” period can help your child adjust to their orthotics.
+Always follow the specific instructions given by your child’s health care provider.

-• Start by wearing your orthotics for 30-60 minutes on the first day.
+• Start slowly: Have your child wear the orthotics for 30–60 minutes on the first day.

-• If no new pain or skin issues occur, double the amount of time you wear the orthotics the next day.
-For example, if you wore them for 1 hour the first day, wear them for 2 hours the second day.
+• Increase wear time gradually: If there is no new pain or skin irritation, double the wear time each day (for example, 1 hour on the first day, 2 hours on the second day).

-• Continue this for 2 weeks.
-After 2 weeks, wear time should be up to 8 hours each day.
+• Reach the goal for wear time: Continue this gradual schedule for 2 weeks.
+By the end of 2 weeks, your child should be wearing the orthotics for up to 8 hours per day.

 • Clean orthotics with a mild soap or detergent and a soft cloth.
-Do not immerse in water.
-Allow to air dry completely before you put it back on.
+Do not soak them in water.

-• Keep orthotics away from heat, such as a hot car, heater, or in the sun.
-Do not use a hair dryer to dry your orthotics.
+• Keep orthotics away from heat, such as a hot car, a heater, or direct sunlight.
+Do not use a hair dryer to dry orthotics.

 • Keep orthotics away from pets that could chew on the plastic.